Skip to content

 Before you can run the validator script on your local machine, you need to set up your environment with the correct tools and credentials.

-Conda Environment Setup
+Step 1: Conda Environment Setup

 The project uses Conda to manage Python and its dependencies, ensuring everyone runs the same version of the tools.